CCI-MOC/hil/INSTALL.rst

 haas.cfg
 --------

 HaaS is configured with ``haas.cfg``.
 This file contains settings for both the CLI client and the server.
 Carefully read the file ``haas.cfg.example`` (at the top of the source tree), to understand and correctly set all of the options.
+In particular, the following two fields in the ``headnode`` section are very important: ``trunk_nic`` must match your choice of trunk NIC in the "Networking - Bridges" instructions below; ``base_imgs`` must match the name of the base headnode libvirt instance created in the "Libvirt" instructions below.

 The file should be placed at ``/etc/haas.cfg``; The ``haas.wsgi`` script, described below, requires this.
 Awkwardly, the ``haas``